-As part of the City’s efforts to advance equitable outcomes for all, leading with race, we have selected the CUNY Institute for State and Local Governance (ISLG) to lead our Equity Indicators project and establish a framework for measuring and understanding equality gaps in Fort Collins and how they change over time.
+As part of the City’s efforts to advance equitable outcomes for all, leading with race, we selected the CUNY Institute for State and Local Governance (ISLG) to lead our Equity Indicators project and establish a framework for measuring and understanding equity gaps in Fort Collins and how they change over time.

 Equity indicators are one tool local governments can use to measure and track the experiences of equality among community members to more proactively address systems that perpetuate racism and/or oppression.

 For this project, data disaggregated by race, ethnicity, and other demographic factors will be collected and analyzed by ISLG to examine the lived experience of people in Fort Collins.

 The Equity Indicators Project Dashboard - the first rendition of the dashboard is live.
 The Equity Indicators Dashboard is a work in progress.
 More measures, explanations, and easy-to-understand graphics will be added over time.